kkwwym/Build-a-Movie-Recommendation-System-Using-Collaborative-Filtering/README.md

-# Build a Movie Recommendation System Using Content Based Filtering
+# Build a Movie Recommendation System Using Collaborative Filtering

 ### Abstract
 I am going to build a recommendation engine to recommend movies based on a movie that we have watched.